 Next, cut a patching material slightly larger than the damage.
 Press the patch firmly onto the cemented area.
 Smooth out wrinkles and air bubbles for a tight seal.

-This is only a temporary fix; professional roof repair is needed.
+This is only a temporary fix; professional residential roof repair is needed.
 To avoid mold and other health risks, fix the leak’s cause.

 After temporarily patching the roof leak, remove any standing water.
 Standing water must be removed to prevent further water damage and repair the roof.
 Innovative ways to remove standing water from a leaking roof: